-The Financial Accounting and Reporting (FAR) test is one of four sections of the Certified Public Accountant (CPA) exam.
+The Financial Accounting and Reporting (FAR) test is one of four CPA exam sections (along with AUD, REG, and BEC).
 Out of the four, this CPA exam section is the most time-consuming to prepare for.
 That’s because FAR requires more calculations that any other test.
 Consequently, exam candidates may find it difficult to finish FAR in the time allowed.

-Here’s how you can better prepare yourself for the test and hopefully avoid encountering the same issues as countless CPA candidates in the past:
+Here’s some FAR CPA exam tips to help you can better prepare yourself for the test and hopefully avoid encountering the same issues as countless CPA candidates in the past.

 This discussion explains the format of the FAR test, key test tips that will help you answer a large number of questions, and provides some guidance on creating a study plan.

 If you’re studying for the FAR test and starting to feel overwhelmed, read on.
 We’ve got your back!

 FAR CPA Exam Format

 The CPA Exam includes four tests; candidates have four hours to take each one, including FAR.
 As the AICPA explains: “Each of the four exam sections is broken down into five smaller sections called testlets.
 These testlets feature multiple-choice questions (MCQs) and task-based simulations (TBSs).”

 The AICPA also points out that “You will receive at least one research question (research-oriented TBS) in the AUD, FAR and REG sections.
 To complete them, you will have to search the related authoritative literature and find an appropriate reference.”